 American Indian Indigenous Studies

 AIIS courses provide Native and non-Native students with the opportunity to learn the rich history and cultural heritage of the Indigenous peoples of North America.
 As an interdisciplinary program, it draws from the humanities, social sciences, and natural sciences, and captures many of WVC Abilities Outcomes, including cultural diversity.
 The program also aids WVC in developing a stronger relationship with the Confederated Tribes of the Colville Reservation.
-In addition, the program syncs well with Since Time Immemorial, the Washington State mandate requiring curriculum in American Indian culture and history in K-12 public education.
+In addition, the program syncs well with Since Time Immemorial, the Washington state mandate requiring curriculum in American Indian culture and history in K-12 public education.
 Finally, these AIIS courses will help further build the pathway between WVC AIIS and UW AIS.

 Program Learning Outcomes